 Blend of 50% Meunier, 25% Pinot Noir, 25% Chardonnay, co-macerated for skin contact.
 Stainless steel aging keeps the colour intense.
 17% alcohol.
 Only a few hundred bottles.

-Nose: rich confectionery aromas, English candy character.
-On the palate vibrant acidity holds the sweetness in check, long finish.
-Works with desserts and aged hard cheeses.
+The nose leans into rich confectionery, with an English candy character running through it.
+On the palate, vibrant acidity keeps the sweetness in check, and the finish runs long.
+It works with desserts and aged hard cheeses.
 Serve at 12-15°C.

 1/3 Pinot Noir, 2/3 Meunier, multi-vintage 2002-2013.
 Minimum six years (average nine) in 228-litre barrels from the Northern Rhône.
 18% alcohol.
 About 3,500 bottles per year.

-Deep amber with gold reflection.
-Layered ripe-fruit aromas, marked depth, long finish.
-Pair with 18-month Comté or dark chocolate desserts.
+It pours a deep amber with a gold reflection.
+The aromas are layered around ripe fruit and carry a marked depth, with a long finish to close.
+Pair it with 18-month Comté or dark chocolate desserts.

 100% Chardonnay from chalk-rich Montagne de Reims plots.
 Stainless steel.
 17% alcohol.
 About 1,200 bottles.
 Gold Concours Mondial 2020.